arichardsmith/kanshiin-cleaning/notebooks/20210928-averaging.md

 that missing data introduces lots of `NA`’s into our data.
 There are a few ways to deal with this but no way is perfect.

-While it’s not very statistically good.
+While it’s not statistically correct.
 For the sake of making a quick graph, the easiest way to deal with this is to tell it to ignore `NA` values with `mean(x, na.rm = TRUE)`